ansalens/x86_asm/nightmare/00-intro/unit_01/c.md

 - Passing `-v` to `gcc` shows us that there are more things happening in the background.
 - `collect2` is just another name for `ld` or GNU linker.
-- There are also present other 64 bit object files that all come together to form one final executable, our program.
+- There are also present other 64 bit object files that all come together to form one final executable, that is our program.

 ## Breaking down compilation even further